Mr-Wood-CS/BGE-Computing-Science/docs/S3/Databases-and-SQL/Databases-and-SQL-Assessment.md

 3. List the titles and authors of all books priced between £5 and £10 from low to high.
 (5 marks)

+4. Sort all books by their price in descending order and display the title, price, and stock quantity.
+(5 marks)

 ### Task 3: Analyse Data (20 marks)